tokenmoon/zksync-web-era-docs/docs/dev/troubleshooting/docs-contribution/community-resources.md

 # Community resources

-We cannot promise to cover all aspects of zkSync so we will attempt to highlight some of the community's outstanding resources such as videos, tutorials, articles etc.
+We cant promise to cover all aspects of zkSync so we will attempt to highlight some of the community's outstanding resources such as videos, tutorials, articles etc.

 The [Awesome zkSync repo](https://github.com/0xJuancito/awesome-zksync) is where community-based resources live.